pramsey/pramsey.github.io/_posts/2016-11-28-nrpp-is-dead.md

 Long live NRPP!

+The [Natural Resource Permitting Project](/2016/05/nrpp-on-time-budget.html) (NRPP) is now mired down, having failed to deliver on its ambitious promises to [transform the sector](http://docs.openinfo.gov.bc.ca/D8188512A_Response_Package_MOE-2011-00242.PDF) with "generic frameworks that will support the 'One Project, One Process' model".

-I still remember what my first boss taught me about IT consulting: "When the going gets tough, the tough redefine success so they can still declare victory."
+But, as my 'ole grand-pappy used to say to me: "When the going gets tough, the tough redefine success so they can still declare victory."

 <img src="{{ site.images }}{{ page.image }}" alt='{{ page.title }}' width='438' height='274' />

-The [Natural Resource Permitting Project](/2016/05/nrpp-on-time-budget.html) (NRPP) is now mired down, having failed to deliver on its ambitious promises to [transform the sector](http://docs.openinfo.gov.bc.ca/D8188512A_Response_Package_MOE-2011-00242.PDF) with "generic frameworks that will support the 'One Project, One Process' model".

 Accordingly, success re-definition is under way at NRPP.
 Success will no longer be a **generational transformation in how government manages natural resources**; success will now be **submitting formerly paper forms using web forms**.